-The bill would allow for 5% of the unallocated portion of the fire insurance premium tax, or approximately \$700,000, to be used for necessary pre-fire mitigation planning.
-In 2012 alone, the state allocated over \$17 million to fight wildfires, which comes from the state's general fund budget.
-By spending just a fraction of that amount on pre-fire planning, the state could save millions in future allocations.
+The bill would allow for 5% of the unallocated general-fund portion of the fire insurance premium tax, or approximately \$700,000, to be used for necessary pre-fire mitigation planning and for the development of a small grant program to help local communities that wish to adopt the Wildland Urban Interface Code.
+By spending just a fraction of what the state allocates to fire mobilization and other post-fire costs on pre-fire planning, the state could save millions in future allocations.